-Pinchmill Lower School
+Pinchmill Primary School

 The Old Road, Felmersham, Bedford.
 MK43 7JD